 Providers access the secure Voucher Portal to redeem vouchers and receive reimbursement.

 Find out how Sports Vouchers works for parents/guardians.

-Sports Vouchers are available to all South Australian primary school aged children*.
+Sports Vouchers are available to all South Australian children in Reception to Year 9*.
 Each eligible child is able to claim one voucher per calendar year.

 To find your nearest provider please use our 'Find a Provider' tool.

 Let the provider know that you want to use your Sports Vouchers entitlement to discount $100 from their membership fee.

 You must then provide all the required details** to the provider.
 The critical piece of information is your child’s eleven (11) digit Medicare number or Australian visa number.
-The two most common ways to give your child’s details to the club are:
+The two most common ways to give your child’s details to the provider are:

 After you have provided all the details necessary to receive a voucher, the provider must reduce their membership fee by up to $100.
 You must then pay the remaining balance.
 The preferred method is to provide the discount to membership fees at the time of payment (eg: membership fees are $200, the parent will pay $100 and the provider will claim the remaining $100 from the Sports Vouchers team).
 Some providers are unable to offer a discount upfront at the time of registration (due to varying reasons) and in these instances, the parent pays the full membership fee and is refunded the $100 once the provider has received reimbursement from the Sports Vouchers team.

 ** The Sports Vouchers hard copy voucher form specifies all the details that providers need to collect from you.

 Have a question?
 Find answers to the most commonly asked questions by parents/guardians.

-All South Australian primary school aged children, meaning if the child is 5 or turning 5 years old in the calendar year you wish to use a voucher and is eligible to attend primary school (Reception to Year 7).
+All South Australian children in Reception to Year 9, meaning if the child is 5 or turning 5 years old to 15 years old in the calendar year you wish to use a voucher is eligible.

 One voucher for each eligible child per calendar year.